-- Move him into sunlight soon after he wakes up and keep the lighting low as bedtime approaches.
-This helps set his internal clock closer to normal.
+- Move them into sunlight soon after they wake up and keep the lighting low as bedtime approaches.
+This helps set their internal clock closer to normal.

-- Make sure he exercises every day, although not within 4 hours of going to bed.
+- Make sure they exercise every day, although not within 4 hours of going to bed.

-- Encourage him to avoid nicotine, alcohol, caffeine, and large meals, especially at night.
+- Encourage them to avoid nicotine, alcohol, caffeine, and large meals, especially at night.

-- Make sure his bedroom is comfortable, with the temperature not too warm and not too cold.
+- Make sure their bedroom is comfortable, with the temperature not too warm and not too cold.

 - Some Alzheimer’s drugs, like donepezil (Aricept), can cause trouble sleeping.
-If your loved one takes this medication, avoid giving it to him at night.
+If your loved one takes this medication, avoid giving it to them at night.